 Use the Internet to search online public records and databases.
 Look up names using Google and other search engines.
 Visit county record offices and libraries to search through old newspapers and school yearbooks.
 Some libraries also keep back issues of telephone directories.
 Local genealogical societies are another resource where you may be able to find information helpful in your search.

 Contact the agency or attorney that handled your adoption.
 What information the agency can release will depend on your state’s laws and the terms of your adoption.
 Often, an agency can only release information that is considered to be non-identifying.
 But even knowing a biological parent’s educational background, religion or ethnic origin might provide clues.
 If you and your siblings were in the state’s foster care system prior to adoption, contact your state’s Department of Human Services for information about public and private adoptions.

 Sign up for adoption reunion registries that some states and various private organizations offer.
 The purpose of these registries is to help people find birth relatives -- including siblings.
 Find out if registries are available for your state or the state you were adopted from.
 Most of these registries are passive registries, which means the registry does not actively search for your family members.
-But if both you and your siblings register, the registry will share mutual information, notes the Gateway, which is part of the U.S. Department of Health & Human Services.
+But if both you and your siblings register, the registry will often share mutual information.

 Enlist the help of search angels -- volunteers who help individuals find family members.
 Although they are not professionals, you can often contact search angels through support groups and forums for individuals who were adopted or people with missing family members.
-Their time is free but you must pay any expenses related to the search, points out the Adoption.com website.
+Their time is free but you must pay any expenses related to the search.